Mandatory Requirements for Immunizations

 New York State Public Health Law (PHL-2165) requires students to provide proof of immunity against Measles, Mumps and Rubella prior to the first day of classes.
 This law applies only to students born on or after January 1, 1957 who are enrolled for classes on campus; and are registered for 6 or more credit hours/semester.
 Students who do not need to meet the immunization requirement include: online learning students who never attend class at the college; those located at a site off-campus; individuals auditing classes; and high school students taking college courses not on campus.

-Please print the Certificate and Fact Sheet below, and the Religious Exemption Form if needed:
+Please print the Fact Sheet below, and the MMR Religious Exemption Form if needed:

-The Immunization Certificate and/or Religious Exemption Form must be submitted PRIOR to the first day of class of the first semester of attendance to: Student Affairs Office, Room 222 Elston Hall, FAX number 518-381-1456
+The MMR Immunization Certificate and/or Religious Exemption Form must be submitted PRIOR to the first day of class of the first semester of attendance to: Student Affairs Office, Room 222 Elston Hall, Fax number: 518-381-1456

 Students can obtain their health information from their family physician and/or their high school health office.